mohanramphp/understanding-datastructures-in-javascript/linked-list/readme.md

         const node = new Node(item);

         /**
-         * Check if it is not the first element in list,
+         * check if it is not the first element in list,
          * if so, update the node next pointer to point to old head
          * */
         if (head) {